OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The `Path` field defines the URL path that the HTTP GET request will be sent to.

 The `Scheme` field defines the scheme of the URL that is requested.
-If not defined, this value defines to `http`.
+If not defined, this value defaults to `http`.

 The `Port` field defines the port that is requested.
 This value can be a number, like `80`, or a [IANA](https://g.octopushq.com/IANA) port name.